AutoProfiling

 #2.
 Capabilities and Limitations

-Supported eBPF Profiling data types:
+Supported eBPF profiling data types:

 Type Supported Languages/Libraries Community Edition Enterprise Edition